malensek/3RVX-www/src/docs/osd-settings.md

 <figure>
 <img src="volume-curves.png" alt="Volume Curves" width="350px">
 <figcaption>Volume taper levels from a sample hardware configuration.
 The default taper increases the volume level quickly on the low end, but slows near the high end.
-On the other hand, a custom taper of 8 inverts the curve to behave in the opposite fashion.</figcaption>
+On the other hand, a custom taper of 8 inverts the curve.</figcaption>
 </figure>

 Volume Limiter